-Placing your laptop or computer into a hibernation mode or standby mode instead of turning it off each time you're away from it will in no way harm it.
+Placing your laptop or computer into hibernation mode or Standby mode instead of turning it off will in no way harm it.

-When a computer is placed into hibernation mode all the open programs are left in a temporary storage.
-When the computer is turned back on you'll be able to resume were you left off much faster and will not have to wait for the computer to load.
+When a computer is placed into hibernation mode, all the open programs are left in temporary storage.
+When the computer is turned back on, you'll be able to resume were you left off much faster and will not have to wait for the computer to start up.

-According to Microsoft and Energy Star placing a Windows ME, 2000, XP, or Vista computer into hibernation mode saves almost as much power as turning it off.
-Unless of course you're also unplugging the computer and monitor each time you turn them off.
-However, to save as much power as possible Energy Star still recommends turning the computer off.
+According to Microsoft and Energy Star, placing a Windows ME or later computer into hibernation mode saves almost as much power as turning it off.
+However, to save as much power as possible, Energy Star still recommends turning the computer off.

-It's true, if you're hibernating your computer or hibernation is enabled it will use some of the space on your hard drive.
-If you are not hibernating your computer and need the disk space see, disable hibernation.
+It is true that if hibernation is enabled and your computer is hibernating, it will use some of the disk space on your hard drive.
+If you are not hibernating your computer and need the disk space, see disable hibernation.

 - Is it better to leave the computer on or turn it off?

 - How to disable power management, Standby, and sleep in Windows.

 - How do I disable the power, sleep, or wake buttons in Windows?

 - Receive blinking cursor when resuming from Standby mode.

 - Computer Power Management help and support.